srejonshuvo/Apitestingproject/README.md

 # More info this project
 ## 1. Student information
-### The GET method is used to retrieve information from the given server using a given URI
+### this api we  see student indormation
 ## Mehod using : GET
-### We use this method only to view any information from the API
+### The GET method is used to retrieve information from the given server using a given URI
 # Some show case
 ![Screenshot 2023-09-17 012335](https://github.com/srejonshuvo/Apitestingproject/assets/51881295/f21f6ac8-2f54-440e-be2f-4236c96b2b85)
 ![Screenshot 2023-09-17 012353](https://github.com/srejonshuvo/Apitestingproject/assets/51881295/6973f754-fb5f-46f0-8361-59ae12148074)